-Townsend oversees research focused on three core areas: basic biomedical studies and the development of male and female contraceptives; social science research to identify causes of poor sexual and reproductive health outcomes; and research on the development, scale-up, financing, and sustainability of service-delivery models.
+Townsend oversees social science research to identify causes of poor sexual and reproductive health outcomes, and research on the development, scale-up, financing, and sustainability of service-delivery models.
 He works closely with international health and development agencies, ministries of health, and private healthcare providers to implement policies and programs that encourage more effective healthcare practices; participates in multiple interagency committees on contraceptive technology, gender, and reproductive health services; and represents the Council in meetings with national and international policymakers worldwide.

 Townsend joined the Council in 1984.
 He served as director of the Frontiers in Reproductive Health program; director of operations research programs in Asia and the Near East (1993–1998); regional director for Latin America and the Caribbean in Mexico (1990–1993); director of operations research in Latin America and the Caribbean (1985–1990); and country director for the Council’s Colombia office (1984).
 In each of these roles, he designed and tested interventions that improved the coverage, quality, and sustainability of reproductive health service delivery systems, each with a focus on client rights.